elfrances/whatsOnFulGaz/README.md

 # whatsOnFulGaz
 **FulGaz** is a popular multi-platform virtual cycling app developed by Bizar Mobile.
 At the time of this writing, its library includes more than 2,000 routes in 56 different countries.
-A companion web applet https://whatsonfulgaz.com is used to interactively search the route library using a web browser.
+A companion web applet https://whatsonfulgaz.com developed by Gavin Williams can be used to interactively search the route library using a web browser.

 **whatsOnFulGaz** is a simple command-line tool similar in functionality to the homonymous web applet, but intended to be used mostly in unattended batch mode.